SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 1. Circle of the Ancient Forest

-You have forged a relationship with a powerful nature entity: Ancient Dryads, Archdruids, Manifestations of the Feywild bleeding into the material plane, Forgotten gods from a primal age.
+You have forged a relationship with a powerful nature entity: Ancient Dryads, Arch-druids, Manifestations of the Feywild bleeding into the material plane, Forgotten gods from a primal age.
 It may wish for you to protect the natural world, travel to far off lands that it cannot, or it may have another motive that seems inscrutable to short-lived mortals.

 ### Level 2